 Sea ReaversUntil the end of the Silent Age, the majority of Minotaurs primarily resided on the island of Minoraun.
 Having been surrounded on all sides by water for the majority of their history, Minotaurs focused their tenacity, strength and cunning to become some of the most skilled and ferocious mariners in the world.
 They range across the water in their ships, raiding and pillaging as they wish.
 Minotaurs sometimes engage in trade, but they much rather prefer to take what they want by force.
 After all, as the strongest of all folk, they deserve the treasures and goods that lesser creatures have gathered.

-Conqueror’s Virtue From a young age, you focused on one of the three virtues of strength, cunning, or intellect.
+Warrior’s Virtue From a young age, you focused on one of the three virtues of strength, cunning, or intellect.
 Your choice of Strength.
 Intelligence, or Wisdom score increases by one.
 Age Minotaur reach maturity around age 17 and can live up to 140 years Alignment Minotaurs believe in a strict code of honor and thus tend towards lawful.
-They are loyal to the death and make implacable enemies, even as their brutal culture and disdain for weakness push them towards evil.
+They are loyal to the death and make implacable enemies.
+Size Typically stand well over 6 ft tall and weigh an average of 300 lbs.
 Horns You are never unarmed.
 You are proficient with your horns, which are a melee weapon that deals 1d10 piercing damage.
 Your horns grant advantage on all checks made to shove a creature, but not to avoid being shoved yourself.
 Goring Rush When you use the dash action during your turn, you can make a melee attack with your horns does a bonus action.
 Hammering Horns When you use the attack action during your turn to make a melee attack you can attempt to shove a creature with your horns as a bonus action.
-You cannot use this shove attempt to knock a creature prone Sea Reaver You gain proficiency with navigator’s tools and vehicles (Water).
+You cannot use this shove attempt to knock a creature prone Sea Born You gain proficiency with navigator’s tools and vehicles (Water).
 Labyrinthine Recall You can perfectly recall any path you have traveled.
-Conquerors virtue

 Languages.
 You can speak, read, and write Common.